EnhancedUnitFrames/EnhancedUnitFrames/README.md

 # EnhancedUnitFrames
 Modifies the default unit frames for better visuals.

+# Warning

+This is a work-in-progress addon for classic and live.
+The addon is reaching completion, but things may not always be in a 100% usable state as I add the final features.

 # Screenshots

 ### Whoa style, texture custom made by me.